Cooking white rice to perfection is hard enough, but have you ever tried creating mouth-watering brown rice using a pan and some boiling water?

-Luckily, investing in an affordable Japanese rice cooker allows you to cook pretty much any type of rice at the push of a button.
+Luckily, investing in an affordable Japanese rice cooker allows you to cook pretty much any rice at the push of a button.

-Most of the best Japanese rice cookers also allow you to cook a wide variety of other dishes from porridge, soups, and stews through to sushi rice.
+Most of the best Japanese rice cookers also allow you to cook various other dishes, from porridge, soups, and stews to sushi rice.

 The other area in which rice cookers make your life more convenient is the way you can utilize their delayed programmable timers to get the base of your meal started on demand.
-Once cooked, all the best models will keep your rice warmed at serving temperature for up to 12 hours.
-With some models, this is automatic while other rice cookers need you to manually activate a Keep Warm setting.
+Once cooked, all the best models will keep your rice warm at serving temperature for up to 12 hours.
+With some models, this is automatic, while other rice cookers need you to activate a Keep Warm setting manually.